-- · Obtain an independent appraisal at least annually and at any time when there has been a significant change in assumptions of the Company's investment(s) in non-public company(ies) fair value, including a discounted net present value of the investment as of the quarter being reported. - · Management will validate the significant assumptions of the independent appraiser's model and verify that the discounted net present value as of the quarter being reported is reasonable. - · At each quarter end, if the Company does not obtain an independent appraiser's model, management will validate and update, as necessary, the significant assumptions of that independent appraiser's model and calculate a discounted net present value as of the quarter being reported.
+- Obtain an independent appraisal at least annually and when there has been a significant change in assumptions of the Company's investment(s) in non-public company(ies) fair value including a discounted net present value of the investment as of the quarter being reported. - Management will validate the significant assumptions of the independent appraiser's model and verify that the discounted net present value as of the quarter being reported is reasonable. - At quarter ends, where an independent appraiser's model is not obtained, management will validate and update, as necessary, the significant assumptions of that independent appraiser's qualified model and calculate a discounted net present value as of the quarter being reported.